 - Reduced the testing cycle from over eight weeks to near real time, with no document requests or delays.

 - Generated and tested control artifacts five times faster.

 - Increased testing coverage tenfold over the previous manual sample-based testing, replacing manual samples with population-based testing in nearly real time.

 Although this engagement focused on IT controls testing, the broader goal of internal audit in this engagement was to engage first- and second-line partners in real-time risk management.
 By educating their business partners on risk and providing them with the tools to monitor compliance, internal audit can provide better and more relevant assurance and strengthen relationships throughout the organisation.
 In the case of this organisation, the successful RPA deployment has also positioned the internal audit team as a knowledgeable and trusted advisor to other parts of the organisation looking to achieve similar process improvements through automation.

 Of course, once you build something, you have to maintain it.
-For this internal audit group, this engagement was only an initial project to spearhead a broader program.
+For this internal audit group, this engagement was only an initial project to spearhead a broader programme.
 The next logical step for any organisation looking to deploy RPA in an IT control or other environment would be to establish a center of excellence to ensure that the implementation is executed according to plan and that ongoing maintenance and bot oversight is performed.